 Pre-Dentistry, Pre-Medicine, Pre-Pharmacy, Pre-Physical Therapy, Pre-Veterinary Medicine

 - Dress Code:

 - Casual with legs and feet covered for protection

 Biology, Biomedical Engineering, Biotechnology

 - Flexible within regular work hours

-- Calcium/calmodulin-dependent protein kinase (CaMK) signaling in bone remodeling, osteoarthritis and prostate cancer.
-We study the role of a protein kinase, CaMKK2 in bone cell biology.
+- Calcium/calmodulin-dependent protein kinase (CaMK) signaling in bone remodeling, osteoarthritis, and prostate cancer.
+We study the role of a protein kinase, CaMKK2, in bone cell biology.
 Loss or inhibition of CaMKK2 stimulates bone accumulation and suppresses inflammation in mice.
-Projects being pursued in the lab include understanding how CaMKK2 inhibition using a drug promotes healing of fractures, protection from osteoarthritis, prevents osteoporosis and halts bone metastasis of prostate cancer.
+Projects being pursued in the lab include understanding how CaMKK2 inhibition using a drug promotes healing of fractures, protects from osteoarthritis, prevents osteoporosis, and halts bone metastasis of prostate cancer.

 - Internship Duties:

 - Preparing solutions, molecular biology techniques, qRT-PCR, cell culture, SDS-PAGE, western blotting, microscopy, micro-CT imaging, histology, bone histomorphometry, mouse genotyping, harvest of tissue and cells from mice, etc. The intern will perform supervised experiments initially and transition to independent experiments when fully trained.

 - Good basic background in biology and chemistry.
 Some wet lab experience is desirable, but not necessary.